Skip to main content

 erc20: {

-// The address of the contract for the token, on the ethereum network (string)
+// Address of the contract for the token, on the ethereum network. (string)

 contractAddress: "0x26223f9C67871CFcEa329975f7BC0C9cB8FBDb9b",

-// The maximum you can withdraw instantly.
+// Maximum you can withdraw instantly.
 All withdrawals over the threshold will be delayed by the withdrawal delay.

 // There’s no limit on the size of a withdrawal (string)